 DRACOON has developed a state-of-the-art Add-In for Microsoft Outlook (for Windows) for email encryption that makes everyday communication simple and secure.

-Using this tool, file attachments are saved to a platform used to securely share information, where they are protected via comprehensive measures such as end-to-end encryption and password protection.
+Using this tool, file attachments are saved in the DRACOON platform, where they are protected via comprehensive measures such as end-to-end encryption.
 The email attachments are then sent to recipients in the form of encrypted download links.

 You can view the status of active download links at any time.
 If necessary, you can revoke or delete any download links that have already been shared.
 You can also copy a download link to the clipboard to share it with other people at any time.

-Every shared file or folder can also be password-protected.
+Shared files or folders can also be password-protected.
 For security reasons, the password should be sent separately – for example by SMS.
 This is also easy to do with DRACOON for Outlook.

 Files received as email attachments can be uploaded and saved directly via DRACOON for Outlook.